hasura/graphql-engine/architecture/sql-server.md

 There are 3 key aspects to this:

 **Compiling into a SQL query:**
-- Instead of resolving a GraphQL query piece by piece, Hasura tries to compile parts of the query to a single data source, into a single query that an upstread source can understand - in this case, a SQL query for SQL Server.
+- Instead of resolving a GraphQL query piece by piece, Hasura tries to compile parts of the query to a single data source, into a single query that an upstream source can understand - in this case, a SQL query for SQL Server.
 - This is especially impactful when dealing with authorization rules since they can be compiled into the same query as the data fetch instead of having to make multiple requests to the data source.
 - Read more about Hasura’s [compiler architecture](https://hasura.io/blog/architecture-of-a-high-performance-graphql-to-sql-server-58d9944b8a87/) and its [subscription mechanism](https://github.com/hasura/graphql-engine/blob/master/architecture/live-queries.md).